-This Certification Guidebook is designed to provide your organisation with guidance on the requirements for certification to the Forestry Management Systems (FMS) Scheme and the requirements of AS/NZS 4708:2021 (the Standard).
+This Guidebook is designed to provide guidance to our clients on the requirements for certification under the Forestry Management Systems (FMS) Scheme and the requirements of AS/NZS 4708:2021 (the Standard).

 In Australia, the implementation of the FMS Scheme is overseen by Australian Forestry Standard Limited, trading as Responsible Wood.
-Responsible Wood is the Standard Owner and display information about certified organisations on its website.
+Responsible Wood, the Standard Owner, displays further information about certified organisations on its website.

-The FMS Scheme is based on internationally agreed criteria and forest management performance measures which lead to continuous improvement and sustainable forest management.
+The FMS Scheme is based on internationally agreed criteria for sustainable forest management and includes performance measures which lead to continuous improvement in sustainable forest management.